Sinamhd9/Computer-vision-projects/Convolution/README.md

 In this simple project, convolution function is implemented.
 Gaussian, derivative of Gaussian, and Sobel filters are implemented and tested on some images.

-Please note that no OpenCV function is used except for loading and displaying the images.
+Please note that no ready to use OpenCV function is used except for loading and displaying the images.

 ## Overview
  <p align="center">